Osborne says to spell out new plans for economy on July 8

-LONDON British finance minister George Osborne, fresh from his Conservative Party's election victory on May 7, said he would spell out on July 8 how he plans to make further big cuts to public spending and boost the country's growth prospects.
+LONDON Chancellor George Osborne, fresh from his Conservative Party's election victory on May 7, said he would spell out on July 8 how he plans to make further big cuts to public spending and boost the country's growth prospects.

 "I am going to take the unusual step of having a second budget of the year because I don't want to wait to turn the promises we made in the election into a reality," Osborne said in an article in Saturday's edition of the Sun newspaper.